-Pre-award agency protests related to the terms of this BAA must be served to: osd.ncr.ousd-r-e.mbx.SBIR-STTR-Protest@mail.mil.
+Protests exclusively related to the terms of this BAA must be served to: osd.ncr.ousd-r-e.mbx.SBIR-STTR-Protest@mail.mil

-Post award agency protests related to a selection or award decision must be served to the point-of-contact (POC) listed in the instructions of the DoD Component that authored the topic.
+For the purposes of a protest related to a particular topic selection, non-selection or award decision, protests should be served to the point-of-contact (POC) listed in the instructions of the DoD Component that authored the topic.

-Protests filed with the Government Accountability Office (GAO) shall be in accordance with FAR § 33.104, a copy of the protest shall be submitted to the email address above (pre-award ONLY) or DoD Component POC (selection/award decision ONLY) within one day of filing with the GAO.
+For protests filed with the Government Accountability Office (GAO), a copy of the protest shall be submitted to the Contracting Officer listed above (pre-award ONLY) or DoD Component POC (selection/award decision ONLY) within one day of filing with the GAO.
+Protests of small business status of a selected proposing small business concern may also be made to the Small Business Administration.